AmpersandTarski/documentation/creating_interfaces.md

   , "Works with" : workswith
   ]
 ```
 The following figure shows the effect on the user interface that displays "J. Lovell".
 The fields `Name` and `Email` have become editable.
+You should actually try this out for yourself, because in this book all you see is a different look for the editable fields.
+In the actual application you will find that these fields have now become editable.
 ![interface of "J. Lovell"](https://github.com/AmpersandTarski/documentation/blob/master/Figures/InterfaceLovellEditable.jpg?raw=true "Example of a user interface")

 ##CRUD-functionality